MaMpf-HD/mampf/README.md

 <details>
   <summary>Quizzes</summary>

   Users can play quizzes in MaMpf and get immediate feedback.
-In order to parse student's input in quizzes (e.g. when they enter a concrete number), MaMpf makes use of the JS based symbolic math expression evaluator [nerdamer](https://github.com/jiggzson/nerdamer).
+In order to parse student's input in quizzes (e.g. when they enter a symbolic expression), MaMpf makes use of the JS based symbolic math expression evaluator [nerdamer](https://github.com/jiggzson/nerdamer).

   ![playing a quiz](https://github.com/MaMpf-HD/mampf/assets/37160523/baa3ae6d-e7bf-4ecc-9db0-22cab367d4ee)